acurwen/BASH-Calculator/README.md

 Command: `if [[ $((foo)) != $foo ]]`

 And from there, I can make that into an if statement where *if* the input variable is not equal to itself, a.k.a not a number, then I echo out an error message and have the script stop.
 And then do the same for the second input I request from the user.
-I'm wondering if I can write that as separate commands after each "read" command early in my script, or if I have to re-write my script into a giant if statement with all the commands nested.
+At this point, I was wondering if I could write this as a separate command after each "read" command early in my script, or if I had to re-write my script into a giant if statement with all the commands nested.

-First, I made a new test script below (and corny on purpose) to test this command.
+First, I made a new test script below (corny on purpose) to test this command.

 ![image](https://github.com/user-attachments/assets/7c8f542f-7b24-45fa-850a-433576474949)